willymcallister/willymcallister.github.io/_articles/diode-introduction.md

 If you apply a negative voltage to a diode, so the $-$cathode terminal is higher voltage than the $+$anode terminal, this puts us on the left side of the $i$-$v$ curve.
 We say the diode is *reverse biased*.
 In the reverse direction, the current is very close to zero, just ever so slightly negative.

 There is a tiny bit of current that flows when a diode is reverse biased.
 We call it the *reverse saturation current*.
-This current flows in the opposite direction of the arrow &#9658;, from the cathode towards the anode.
+This current flows in the opposite direction of the arrow &#9658;, from the cathode toward the anode.
 A well-made diode has a typical reverse current of $10^{-9}$ to $10^{-12}\,\text A$.
 In most situations, this is close enough to zero to be ignored.
 In some cases (like an integrated circuit with millions of diodes), the reverse saturation current becomes important and you give it a bad-sounding name: *leakage current*.

 <details>
 <summary>What does "bias" mean?</summary>